olebole/irafdoc/doc/specred.dofibers.rst

   correct identification of the fibers is tricky and it is fundamentally important that this be done correctly; otherwise the spectrum identifications will not be for the objects they say.
-An important command in this regard is the <tt>'o'</tt> key which allows reordering the identifications based on the aperture identification table.
+An important command in this regard is the <span style="font-family: monospace;">'o'</span> key which allows reordering the identifications based on the aperture identification table.
 This is required if the first fiber is actually missing since the initial assignment begins assigning the first spectrum found with the first entry in the aperture file.
 The